-What is a Prebid Adapter?
+What Is a Prebid Adapter?

-In general, how do we define an adapter?
 A device for connecting pieces of equipment that cannot be connected directly.
-Similarly, in Prebid, an adapter is a product provided by a programmatic demand partner that helps a publisher to connect with its demand (Ad Exchange or SSP or Ad Network).
+Similarly, in Prebid, an adapter is a product a programmatic demand partner provides that helps a publisher connect with its demand (Ad Exchange, SSP, or Ad Network).

 Let’s make it simple by taking an example of our Prebid Adapter.
 Suppose you are the publisher who wants to run header bidding and add top supply-side platforms such as OpenX, AppNexus, and Rubicon Project.
 So, to connect with these SSPs,

-- You will be required to have dedicated adapters for each partner.
+1. You will be required to have dedicated adapters for each partner.

-- Or, if you use Automatad’s adapter, we can get them all into your stack.
+2. Or, if you use Automatad’s adapter, we can get them all into your stack.

-The bottom line is, if you don’t have adapters, you won’t be able to get demand from that particular SSP.
+The bottom line is if you don’t have adapters, you won’t be able to get demand from that particular SSP.

 Adapters function more than just bringing demand partners for a publisher.
 They are also responsible for creating the bid requests for the particular bidder’s server and parsing the bid response (bid value and ad creative) received from the demand-side platforms.

-What are the Types of Prebid Adapters?
+What Are the Types of Prebid Adapters?

 Additional Tip: It isn’t mandatory to get an analytics adapter separately if you have a managed header bidding service provider since they offer it as an add-on.